sodadata/docs/soda/quick-start-prod.md

 pip install soda-core-postgres
 ```

-Refer to [exhaustive install instructions]({% link soda/quick-start-dev.md %}#install-soda-from-the-command-line), if you wish.
+Refer to [complete install instructions]({% link soda-core/installation.md %}) for all supported data sources, if you wish.

 ## Connect Soda to a data source and platform account